FourthwallHQ/og-images-generator/README.md

 - **Component Architecture**: OG image components are shared between the image generation service and Storybook for consistent rendering
 - **Image Size**: All OG images are generated at 1200x630px (standard OG image dimensions)
 - **Storybook Integration**: Components are wrapped in `OGImageWrapper` to simulate the exact dimensions used in production
-- **Strategy Pattern**: Different shop states use dedicated components while sharing common UI elements from the `shared/` directory
+- **Strategy Pattern**: Currently supports LOGO_CENTERED strategy with shared UI components in the `shared/` directory
 - **GCP Integration**: Mandatory upload to Cloud Storage and Pub/Sub notifications using service account authentication with async processing

 ## License